Movies Chinchillas Degus Persian Jirds Baby Jirds Gerbils Cages Guinea Pigs Search

 What they did Repaired

-Fluff lived fine in this cage on her own but Spike had an accident with the corner of the cage almost as soon as I put him in it - he caught his toe in a tiny hole and ended up dangling by it - described in more detail on Spike's Page.
+Important: When building any cage for a small animal always take a serious look at it and assess it for the possibility of freak accidents and injuries.
+Think "is there anywhere that a nose or a leg could get trapped, or a small area that they could get into and not be able to get out?".
+Fluff lived fine in this cage on her own but Spike had an accident with the corner of the cage almost as soon as I put him in it - he caught his toe in a tiny hole and ended up dangling by it - he lost the toe and was lucky not to have his leg amputated.
 I would strongly recommend that you block the hole if you buy one of these cages.

 This corner cost poor Spike a toe - and how we fixed it.